makeevstranik/git-practice/commands.md

 **master** - default name for main branch

+- `git branch ` - see current branch
 - `git branch test` - create new branch **test**, but not move HEAD from **master**
 - `git checkout -b test` - create new branch **test**, and move HEAD there
 - `git switch -c test` - the same command